ddablib/msgdlg/Demo/ReadMe.txt

 ---------

 The demo requires Delphi 7 or later to compile.
-Simply open the .dpr file in any supported version of the program and compile to create a 32-bit Windows executable.
+Simply open the .dpr file in any supported version of Delphi and compile to create a 32-bit Windows executable.
 Using Delphi XE2 or later the demo can also be compiled as a 64-bit Windows executable simply by adding a Windows 64 bit target and performing a full re-build.

 Should you want to compile the program in more than one version of Delphi you are advised to perform each compilation from a fresh copy of the demo source